Health is Not Our Field

 When Eating Out

 Fast-food restaurants are fast weight gainers.
 These foods are usually high in calories and saturated fat.
 A double hamburger, for example, contains between 525 and 980 calories many of them from fat.
-Often, fast foods are fried or served with fattening cheeses, toppings, or dressings.
-If you live in a country where restaurants serve large portions, you need to watch the amount of food you consume.
-Eating such meals will likely take its toll on your health.
+All too often, fast foods are fried and greasy, they are served with very fattening cheeses and toppings.
+If you live in an area where restaurants serve large meals, you may need to show due diligence and keep an eye on the amount of food that you eat.
+Eating too big of meals will likely take its toll on your weight and health.

 Substitution is the Key